asyncapi/modelina/README.md

 ### The input process

-The input process ensures that any supported input are handles correctly, the basics is that any input needs to be converted into our internal model representation `CommonModel`.
-The following inputs which are supported:
+The input process ensures that any supported input is handled correctly, the basics are that any input needs to be converted into our internal model representation `CommonModel`.
+The following inputs are supported:
 - [JSON Schema Draft 7](#JSON-Schema-input), this is the default inferred input if we cannot find a another input processor.
 - [AsyncAPI version 2.0.0](#AsyncAPI-input)